 Madrid has the largest number of companies in the country.
-Thanks to the e-commerce boom,

-	investments in industrial assets and the office market are preferred.
+Thanks to the e-commerce boom, investments in industrial assets and the office market are preferred.

 Barcelona has become the ideal place to buy and rent buildings for less than a thousand euros.

-	Construction of student dormitories, boarding houses and hotels is underway here.
+Construction of student dormitories, boarding houses and hotels are underway here.

 The rest of the investments are in coastal areas:

 - Andalusia - 17%.

 Among the most sought-after areas are Marbella, Fuengirola or Torremolinos - places that are very attractive in terms of location, architectural projects and residential complexes.

 As for the origin of foreign investors, the rating will be as follows:

 - The British lead with 13.01% purchases in 2020, up from 14.27% a year earlier.